guilhermebkel/gbkel-about/mistakes/index.md

 - **Error:** I didn't walk the talk when I gave support to a dev to create a feature (usually I add a feature with a feature flag and after some production tests I deploy it to all customers), so the feature was deployed with an error on a core part of the system.
 - **Solution:** It is important to recommend the good things we do, since it can help a lot of people around us.

+---

+- **Error:** Did not give feedback for bad behavior since I was worried about what the person would think about it.
+- **Solution:** I got the idea that all kind of feedback need to be given, it does not matter if it is a good or a bad one, it needs to be given.
+So the most important thing is to understand how to give it (usually as soon as possible and in a way that you do not make any offense to the person in case it is a feedback for bad behavior) since you must not avoid doing that.

+---

+- **Error:** Did not give the change for the new developer to solve the problems that were assigned to him (I was like a parent trying to do all the stuffs for its children).
+- **Solution:** Now I understand that letting the developer solve the problem that is assigned to him creates an improved sense of responsibility and at the same time helps improving its skills.
+So in case I see that a developer is getting a lot of time stuck at a problem, I do not solve it for him, instead I give some tips and some ideas to help him doing that.